Annoraaq/grid-engine/README.md

 const game = new Phaser.Game(gameConfig);
 ```

-Now you're all set to start using Grid Movement in your scenes!
+Now you're all set to start using GridEngine in your scenes!

 ```javascript
 function create() {